 Egg halwa aka Anday ka Halwa is a delicious dessert that’s made with eggs, milk, and bread.
 It’s an easy recipe that comes together fast, and is an absolute favourite in our home.

 Okay before I go further with this recipe, let me put out a disclaimer.
-This is not an authentic egg halwa recipe, lolz.
-I would say it’s more like a bread pudding kind of thing happening in the form of halwa, but flavoured with cardamom.
-So you can say it’s kind of a Pakistani bread pudding, but with the texture of halwa.
+This is not an authentic recipe, lolz.
+I would say it’s more like a bread pudding kind of thing happening, but flavoured with cardamom.
+So you can say it’s kind of a Pakistani bread pudding.
 Fusion cooking at it’s best?
 I think so!

 If you’re ready to run away from my blog forever, please don’t.
 I promise this is a good recipe.
 Once you make it, you can thank me with a million dollars.
 Haha.

-Okay, so traditional egg halwa requires a bazillion eggs, but this recipe doesn’t.
+Okay, so traditional this recipe requires a bazillion eggs, but this recipe doesn’t.
 Which is a good thing, I think.
 I don’t know.
 I’m not an egg person.

 Eggs (because this is an egg halwa)